Solar photospheric velocities measured in space: a comparison between SO/PHI-HRT and SDO/HMI: Results

 To investigate the presence of any temporal dependence, we repeated the analysis described above for each of the 240 frames separately.
 Fig.~\ref{fig:temporal} shows a selection of fit parameters as a function of time.
+The uncertainties are estimated with the bootstrap method by repeating the fitting on 80 random sub-samples.
 The top panel displays the results of the linear fit on each of the 240 observation pairs of frames.
 The blue points show the slope and the orange points the offset obtained by the linear fit.
-We can clearly distinguish a linear trend through the 4~hours of observation in which both values evolve towards a better concordance.
+We can clearly distinguish a linear trend through the 4~hours of observation in which both values evolve towards a value closer to 1.
 The middle panel depicts the coordinates of the average of the Gaussian distribution.
 The left axis (in green, $x$ coordinates of the center of the distribution) corresponds to the mean values of each dataset of the remapped \hrt, the right coordinates (in red, $y$ coordinates of the center of the distribution) to \hmi.
 The range of the two $y$-axes is the same for both coordinates, meaning that the relative variation with time of both values is directly comparable.
-In this case, the \hmi\ values do not show any significant variation with time, while the remapped \hrt\ values go from 0 to -15~m/s.
+In this case, the \hmi\ values do not show any significant variation with time, while the remapped \hrt\ values go from 70 to 55~m/s.
 The bottom panel shows the root mean square (rms) of the remapped \hrt\ (purple) and \hmi\ (brown) time series, which is used to quantify the amplitudes measured by the instruments.
 The two axes in this case are exactly the same for both distributions.
 The remapped \hrt\ rms is overall higher than \hmi\, as expected by the slope of the linear fit shown in Fig.~\ref{fig:scatter-full} being smaller than one.
 On the other hand, we see a decrease of the rms in \hrt\ of \textasciitilde5~m/s and an increase in \hmi\ of \textasciitilde10~m/s, which is also consistent with the increase of the slope in time.